Hugh L. Willoughby: Aviation pioneer

 After his Everglades expedition, Willoughby turned his interests toward aviation.
 Willoughby attended the 1900 World's Fair in Paris, France.
 It was there that Willoughby had his first experience with flight, taking a balloon ride over the city of Paris.
 Upon his return to the United States, Willoughby became friends with pioneer aviator Orville Wright.
 They corresponded about airplane designs; Wright advised him not to spend too much money experimenting, and just purchase a Wright airplane.
 Since money was no object, Willoughby set out to design an airplane and its various components.
 Willoughby was awarded a patent (U.S. Patent No. 1,008,096) for his design of double rudders for aircraft.
 In 1909, he designed the War Hawk airplane which used a tractor engine to drive the propeller.
 It was the first airplane where the propeller was at the front of the plane, and was at the time the airplane with the largest wingspan.
 Willoughby was 53 years old when he earned his pilot's license, signed by Orville Wright.

 Willoughby then started experimenting with seaplanes from his home in Sewall's Point Florida.
 Willoughby built the seaplane called the Pelican with pontoon floats, the tractor engine and his patented double rudders.
 A replica of the Pelican resides at the Elliot Museum, in Stuart, Florida.
 He formed the Willoughby Aeroplane Company to design and market high end seaplanes to wealthy sportsman.

 Personal life

 On October 27, 1878, Hugh L. Willoughby married Augusta de Peyser Harrison (1854-1945).
 They resided in their summer home The Chalet in Newport, Rhode Island.
 The winter residence, Mandalay, was located in Sewall's Point, Florida.
-The couple had two children:
+The couple had three children: